kentcdodds/old-kentcdodds.com/content/blog/profile-a-react-app-for-performance/index.md

 ### Update the webpack config for production-profiling

-As noted in the message, there's a production build of React that removes most of the development-time helpful code, but leaves the profiling code in-tact.
+As noted in the message, there's a production build of React that removes most of the development-time helpful code, but leaves the profiling code intact.
 It's still a tiny bit slower, but it gives us the best idea of how our components are performing in a production environment.